|Common Name||Lineolated Parakeet, Linnie, Barred Parakeet|

 Noise Level & Talking Ability

-A Linnie's main diet should be pellet accompanied by fresh foods and occasional seed.
+A Linnie's main diet should be pellet and fresh foods such as vegetables, grains, herbs, and some fruit.
+Seeds can be fed as part of the diet but are not the healthiest option and so they should not be free-fed constantly.
+Sprouting your seeds is an excellent way to increase the nutrient value they provide.
 If your Linnie is not on a pellet diet, it is important to supplement with fresh fruits and veggies and other enrichment foods as most seed mixes do not include the vitamins and minerals that a pellet does.
+Linnies are possibly more prone to vitamin A deficiency than some other species, and it is important to take this into account when feeding your bird.

-Linnies do best in a cage that’s a minimum 18”x18”x24 and benefit from a lot of time outside of the cage to interact and bond with you.
+Linnies do best in a cage that’s a minimum of about 3-4 sqft base size, and benefit from time outside of the cage to interact and bond with you.
 A variety of toys allows your bird to entertain itself while you are away.
 Destructible toys, plastic and metal toys, and audible toys like bells can all be incorporated keeping in mind that every bird is different and may not like some of the toys you provide.
-Perches are also important as Linnies tend to walk more than they fly.
+Perches are also important as Linnies tend to walk and climb more than they fly.
 Rope perches, natural wood, and ladders are all great options for your Linnie’s cage.
 Linnies’ nails grow quite fast, so it is a good idea to have a cement perch to help sand down the nails so that grooming doesn't have to be done as often.
+Cement perches are best used near the food dish.
+It is important that the cement perch is NOT the highest perch in the cage.

 |Age of Maturity||9 Months|